Skip to content

 The perfect shoes for MTB combination pedals

 Of course, combination pedals work with any shoe that can be fitted with a cleat (recess on the sole), but there are shoes on the market that offer particularly good grip and good features on the flat side.
-For a better overview, we divide the shoes into 2 categories according to their purpose.
+For a better overview, we divide the shoes into 2 categories according to their intended use.

 1. SPD Sneaker: